*Trigger Warning – This story contains mentions of self-harm, mental health distress and suicide.

 Need support?

-Book a FREE 30-minute planning call with Tanya.
+Book a FREE 30-minute planning call with Tanya to discuss the right support for you and your family.